hoprnet/hopr-audits/audits/hopr-channels/spec.md

   - source & destination must not be null addresses
   - increment `ticketEpoch`
   - if channel is `WAITING_FOR_COMMITMENT`, set it to `OPEN`
+- bundled transactions (using MultiCall) should not open the smart contract to any loopholes

 ## Learning more about HoprChannels